-Dr. Han-Yen Kao Assistant Professor of Economics
+Dr. Han-Yen Kao Associate Professor of Business and Economics; Department Chair

 Ph.D., Rutgers University-New Brunswick, New Jersey

 M.A. and B.A., National Chengchi University, Taiwan

 Professor Kao, previously a lecturer in the economics department at Rutgers University, won the Sidney I. Simon Prize for Outstanding Graduate Student Teaching in his department.
 In addition to his doctoral work at Rutgers, he earned master’s degrees in economics from both Rutgers and National Chengchi University in Taiwan, as well as a bachelor’s from National Chengchi.
 He has a strong research agenda in empirical microeconomics and behavioral economics and has presented his research at Rutgers, Hebrew University in Jerusalem, Academia Sinica, and at various professional conferences across the U.S.

 (4 credits) (NWCore option under Self and Society) What is the economy?
 What drives the boom and bust of the market?
 Why do people choose what they choose?
 How should I think about money?
 What is the role of our government?
 How do I view inequality?
 Every decision we make and everything we see in the modern society has something to do with economics.
 In this course, we will cover the ABC's of micro and macroeconomics that are most relevant to our everyday life.
 We will also learn a brief history of economic thought, and build our foundation on the Christian principles.
 Note: This course is not intended for business or economics majors.

 (4 credits) Macroeconomics concerns itself with economic aggregates such as inflation, unemployment, recessions, national debt, and income inequality international trades.
 Macroeconomic models will be introduced.
 These models will be used to understand the application of monetary and fiscal policy.

 - Money and Banking